Dr. David F. Cattell, Department Chair

 Dr. Cattell received his Bachelor of

 Science degree in physics from Drexel University in 1972.
-In 1974
+In 1974 he received his Master of Arts in physics

-He continued his graduate work in
+from Temple University.
+He continued his graduate work in physics

-he and his thesis advisor, M. A. Melvin, wrote a paper entitled
+While at Temple University he and his thesis advisor, M. A. Melvin,

-Neutrino, Maxwell, and Scalar Fields
+wrote a paper entitled Neutrino, Maxwell, and Scalar Fields

 in the Cylindrical Magnetic or Plasm Universe which was published

-in the Journal of Mathematical
+in the Journal of Mathematical Physics.
+(J. Math.
+Phys.
+20(9),

-doctoral thesis was on neutrino, Maxwell and scalar fields in
+Maxwell and scalar fields in cylindrical and spherical relativistic

-of Philadelphia he has been involved in efforts to integrate computer-aided
+spaces.
+At Community College of Philadelphia he has been involved

-methods into Physics Department courses.
-From April 18, 1998 to
+courses.
+From April 18, 1998 to June 15, 1998 he participated

-June 15, 1998 he participated in a faculty development project
+in a faculty development project to produce faculty skills in

-to produce faculty skills in the use of state-of-the-art hardware
+the use of state-of-the-art hardware and software used by Drexel

-work was done at the Lebow Engineering Labs of Drexel University.
+University to teach engineering.
+The work was done at the Lebow

-Overseeing this project was Dr. Robin Carr of Drexel University.
+was Dr. Robin Carr of Drexel University.
+In 1999 Dr. Cattell proposed

-In 1999 Dr. Cattell proposed a revision of the Engineering-Science
+a revision of the Engineering-Science curriculum based on the

-curriculum based on the project work at Drexel.
-He helped write
+project work at Drexel.
+He helped write an NSF grant proposal

-an NSF grant proposal that would help implement this revision.
+that would help implement this revision.
+As part of the curriculum

-As part of the curriculum revsion, Dr. Cattell wrote two new courses:
+revsion, Dr. Cattell wrote two new courses: ENGR

 102 (Engineering Design and Laboratory I) and ENGR 202 (Engineering